pviotti/conver/README.md

 The approach implemented in Conver has been described in [this PaPoC 2016 paper][papoc].

-**NOTE**: This is a work-in-progress Scala rewrite of the [original](https://github.com/pviotti/conver) Erlang implementation.
-It features a new linearizability checker, and improved
+**NOTE: This is a work-in-progress Scala rewrite of the [original](https://github.com/pviotti/conver) Erlang implementation.
+It features a new linearizability checker, and improved consistency checks.**

 ## Features